State Variables and Constraints in Thermodynamics of Solids and Their Implications: Examples of thermodynamic coordinates

 where $\phi^{(\alpha)}$ is the potential of the ${\alpha}$th structure and $N_{c}$ is the number of different structures that the glass can take.
 Summing over $\alpha$ sometimes causes confusion related to the ergodic problem.
-This problem is explained in Appendix A. It is reasonably expected that the integration with respect to $\{ {\mathbf R}_{j}^{(\alpha)} \} $ will give the same value among different structures, because the properties of the glass do not change from sample to sample.
+It is reasonably expected that the integration with respect to one particular structure $\{ {\mathbf R}_{j}^{(\alpha)} \} $ will give the same value among different structures, because the properties of the glass do not change from sample to sample.
 Accordingly, we have for the entropy of this glass,

 The first term $S_{0}$ on the right-hand side is the phonon contribution from one particular structure and is the same as Eq.~(\ref{eq:SofPhonons}).
-The last term $S_{\rm conf} = \ln N_{c}$ is the configuration entropy, which indicates how many equivalent structures can exist.
-The dimension of the state space of the glass is reduced by $N_{c}$.
+The last term $S_{\rm conf} = \ln N_{c}$ is the configuration entropy, which indicates how many equivalent structures exist.
 The information that is missing is the distinguishability of samples among different configurations $\alpha = 1, \dots, N_{c}$.
-When this degeneration of the state space is frozen, the so-called residual entropy is observed.
-This topic has been studied in depth elsewhere \cite{Shirai18-res}.
+This missing information reduces the dimension of the state space to $N_{\rm at}$ from $N_{c} \times N_{\rm at}$.
+The extra TC, $N_{c}$, is a frozen coordinate, unless the glass melts.
+Hence, we can ignore this coordinate, when only properties of a solid state of glass are discussed.
+When we compare the entropy of glass to that of the liquid, the TC $N_{c}$ is activated, and thus it should be taken into account.
+To compare the entropy of glass to that of the crystal, again $N_{c}$ should be taken into account, because the reversible transition between the glass and crystal is possible via melting, while entropy can be evaluated only through a reversible path.